- What we collect

 The Library offers Fellowships to support practising writers and artists to develop new work creatively using or inspired by the Library’s collections.
 The Fellowships offers artists a unique opportunity to immerse themselves in the collections.
 Artists can be inspired by, repurpose, transform or imaginatively respond to published sources, such as music, maps, rare books or ephemera, or original sources, such as pictures, manuscripts, oral histories and folklore recordings.

 Creative Arts Fellowships offer a $10,000 grant to support writers and artists to spend four weeks in the Library developing an artistic concept, artwork or body of work inspired or informed by the collections.
-Applications are now open, and close at 5:00pm Australian Eastern Standard Time on Friday 10 July 2020.
+Applications are now closed for the 2021 Creative Arts Fellowship program.
+Applications for the 2022 program will open in May 2021.

 Two Fellowships are available: